Posted June 23, 2007 by John Spence

 “How should a traditional company, with its solid structures, rigid process, old style culture and long-term employees, change in order to stay competitive in this fast-moving global market? ~ from Sao Paulo, Brazil

 Since people won’t jump into ice water they need a push.
-Which is way any leader trying to galvanize change has to make a case and make it personal.
-Your people will change when, and only when they see that the new behaviors will improve the company and, more important, their own lives.
+This is why any leader trying to galvanize change has to make a case and make it personal.
+Your people will change when, and only when they see that the new behaviors will improve the company and, more importantly, their own lives.
 So get gritty and detailed.
-Use as much data as you can gather on industry dynamics, profit margins, emerging technologies, competitive trends whatever to come up with two vivid story lines, one about what the company will become if it doesn’t change and the other if it does change successfully.
-Contrast factory closings with growth opportunities at home and abroad, lost jobs with more interesting and exciting work, and flat or shrinking wages with more money for everyone.
+Use as much data as you can gather on industry dynamics, profit margins, emerging technologies, competitive trends whatever to come up with two vivid storylines, one about what the company will become if it doesn’t change and the other if it does change successfully.
+Contrast factory closings with growth opportunities at home and abroad lost jobs with more interesting and exciting work, and flat or shrinking wages with more money for everyone.
 Show them the cost of not changing or the reward if they do.

 Then start campaigning.
 Talk and talk and talk.
 Not believing or absorbing a tough message the first or second time around is human nature.
 You will have to repeat your case to the point of gagging, and then repeat it again.
 Eventually, however, if your case is compelling enough, behaviors will change.
 They will change faster if you publicly praise and celebrate them whenever they occur, and still faster if you reward the people who demonstrate them.